bashdot/bashdot/README.md

 **bashdot** is a minimalist dotfile management framework, supporting multiple profiles and templates.
-It is as a [single script](https://github.com/bashdot/bashdot/blob/master/bashdot), written **entirely in bash**, requiring**no dependencies**.
+It is as a [single script](https://github.com/bashdot/bashdot/blob/master/bashdot), written **entirely in bash**, requiring **no dependencies**.

-It is designeed with simplicity, brevity, rich logging and comprehensive [test](https://circleci.com/gh/bashdot/bashdot/tree/master) coverage (via [bats](https://github.com/sstephenson/bats)).
+It is designeed with simplicity, brevity, logging and comprehensive [test](https://circleci.com/gh/bashdot/bashdot/tree/master) coverage (via [bats](https://github.com/sstephenson/bats)).

 ## Overview